PM

 require ‘absolute’ InSAR e ...

 InSAR deformation estimates form a 'free network' referred to an arbitrary datum, e.g. by assuming a reference point in the image to be stable.
-Consequently, the estimates of any measurement point in the image are dependent of these postulations on reference point stability, a ...
+Consequently, the estimates of any measurement point in the image are dependent of these postulations on reference point stability, and ...

 The geodetic quality of a low-cost commercial off-the-shelf InSAR transponder has been empirically assessed, both under controlled conditions and operationally for landslide monitoring.
-Comparison of 113 transponder-InSAR observations with independent validation measurements ( ...
+Comparison of 113 transponder-InSAR observations with independent validation measurements (lev ...

 Artificially introduced persistent scatterers (PS) are often desirable, and sometimes even crucial, when monitoring deformation using InSAR especially in non-urbanised areas.
-The use of active radar transponders as viable 'artificial PS' is demonstrated via two field experimen ...
+The use of active radar transponders as viable 'artificial PS' is demonstrated via two field experiments: ...

 Detecting a point-like target when it is horizontally displaced is of paramount importance in target tracking and in measuring the motion of glaciers over short intervals of time.
 This paper performs an experimental study of the accuracy, precision and sensitivity of the horizont ...